Pluripotential theory on Teichm\"uller space II -- Poisson integral formula: Extremal length geometry

 \subsection{Extremal length geometry}

 The closure $\cl{\teich_{g,m}}$ of the embedding

 is called the \emph{Gardiner-Masur compactification} of $\teich_{g,m}$.
 We identify $\teich_{g,m}$ with the image of \eqref{eq:GMdef}.
 The \emph{Gardiner-Masur boundary} $\partial_{GM}\teich_{g,m}$ is, by definition, the complement of $\teich_{g,m}$ from the Gardiner-Masur compactification.
+The Gardiner-Masur compactification coincides with the horofunction compactification (cf. \cite{MR3289706}).
 The Gardiner-Masur boundary contains $\mathcal{PMF}$ (cf. \cite{MR1099913}).